 Lastly, for anyone looking for more Instant Pot recipe inspiration, I've set up an Instant Pot recipe category - all my favorite successes are featured there.
-Or, if you you're on the lookout for good soups & stews, here's all the soup recipes.
+Or, if you you're on the lookout for good soups & stews, here are all the soup recipes.
 And, for reference, this is the Instant Pot I used for this recipe: Instant Pot DUO Plus 6 Qt 9-in-1 Enjoy!

 Life Changing Green Rice Porridge

 You can absolutely make this on a stovetop if you don't have an Instant Pot.
 Combine the ingredients in a thick-bottomed pot bring to a simmer, and then cook over low-medium heat until you have a loose porridge.
 To make this gluten-free, seek out a GF tamari or soy sauce.
 You can also use a combination of chopped spinach and arugula here.

 - 1 cup brown jasmine rice